nick-ducker/T2A1/README.md

       => Counting Sort = O(5,050)
       => Selection Sort = O(2500)

-      We can see here, according to context, that the counting sort works better situationally, with integers and when the range is known.
+      We can see here, according to context, that the counting sort works better in the correct context; with integers and when the range is known.

   <details>
     <summary>Resources</summary>